Vintgar Gorge – one of the most popular natural features in Slovenia

 • Gorge length: 1.6km one-way; ~1–1.5 hours round trip

-The Vintgar Gorge Walk
+The Vintgar Gorge Walk: A Boardwalk Through Paradise

-The gorge was discovered in 1891 by the mayor of nearby Gorje, Jakob Žumer, and opened to the public just two years later — remarkably early for such an infrastructure-heavy natural attraction.
-The wooden walkways, renewed and well-maintained, wind through the narrowest sections of the gorge where the walls close in to just a few metres apart.
+The gorge was discovered in 1891 by the mayor of nearby Gorje, Jakob Žumer, and was opened to the public just two years later, remarkably early for such an infrastructure-heavy natural attraction.
+The wooden walkways, which have been renewed and well-maintained over the decades, wind through the narrowest sections of the gorge where the limestone walls close in to just a few metres apart.
+The Radovna River below thunders over small rapids and cascades, carving pools of the most vivid turquoise and emerald green that seem almost too colourful to be natural.
+The walkway clings to the cliff face, supported by steel beams anchored directly into the rock, and offers ever-changing views of the river, the forest canopy above, and the dramatic rock formations that line the route.

 View Vintgar Gorge – one of the most popular natural features in Slovenia in a larger map